 - Posted Monday May 2, 2016

-Last April we published the post 'Five Year Forward View explained' covering the changes the new document proposed.
-One year on, and we now have the General Practice Forward View, a specific plan targeted to general practice that was published by NHS England in April.
+Hot on the heels of the 'Five Year Forward View', we now have the General Practice Forward View - a specific plan to drive improvements in general practice that was published by NHS England in April 2016.

 Here, Survindar Chahal talks us through the plans...